 - Personal expenses, meals not mentioned

-Note: this program is a sample itinerary only and can vary slightly depending of the season and other circumstances.
-We reserve the right to change the program according to local situation.
+This program is a sample itinerary only and can vary slightly depending of the season and other circumstances.
+We reserve the right to modify the program according to local situation when necessary.

 During the raining season (June – September) we might need to amend the program to cater for different weather conditions.
 Such alterations of the original tour program are for participants’ safety and therefore no change in price or refund is available.
 Please ask us the latest info when you make an inquiry for a tour during the raining season.
 During the rainy season, you are likely to encounter leeches so please bring suitable clothing.